Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

     ```

 <a name="prepare"></a>
-## Connecting and Disconnecting STT
+## Connect and disconnect STT

-To operate STT:
+To operate STT, follow these steps:

 1. After you have initialized STT by creating the [Tizen.Uix.Stt.SttClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class instance, connect the background STT daemon with the `Prepare()` method of that class.

-    The method is asynchronous and the STT state changes to `Ready`.
+    The method is asynchronous and the STT state changes to `Ready`:

     ```csharp
     void PrepareSttClient()